 After spending a few minutes here, you will realise that it’s not hard to see why the Ancient Greeks chose this beautiful spot to honor their ocean deity Poseidon.
 Once you are tired of the beach shenanigans, duck inside one of the charming tavernas that line the seafront and which specialize in serving up fresh local seafood from the region.

-Head back to the Temple of Poseidon site for when the sun begins to set and the sky is illuminated in hues of orange, pink, and red.
-On a clear day, you can see out to Aegina and the Peloponnese in the west, and Kea, Kythnos and Serifos in the Southeast.
+Head back to the Temple of Poseidon site when the sun begins to set and the sky is illuminated in hues of orange, pink, and red.
+On a clear day, you can see out to Aegina and the Peloponnese in the west, and Kea, Kythnos, and Serifos in the Southeast.

 Northern Attica Region

-Venturing into the Northern Attica region greets travellers with a completely different beach experience compared the exclusive beach resorts of the Athenian Riviera.
-Those who enjoy getting back to nature and the peace and seclusion of hidden coves and “secret” beaches surrounded by craggy rock formations and dense woodlands will fall in love with the beaches in this region.
+Venturing into the Northern Attica region greets travellers with a completely different beach experience compared to the exclusive beach resorts of the Athenian Riviera.
+If you enjoy getting back to nature and the peace and seclusion of hidden coves and “secret” beaches surrounded by craggy rock formations and dense woodlands, you will fall in love with the beaches in this region.